 Earnings per click (EPC) is one of the most valuable pieces of data for affiliate marketers.

 It can help determine whether or not a product is worth your time, money, and energy.
 And once you’ve learned how to increase your EPC, you can expect to drive larger profits from affiliate sales.

 That’s why, in this post, we’re going to teach you:

-By the end of this article, you’ll know exactly how to make more money through affiliate marketing.
-It’s as simple as that.
+And by the end of this article, you’ll know exactly how to make more money through affiliate marketing.

 Let’s get started.

 Earnings per click (EPC) is an affiliate marketing term that refers to the average amount of money you earn each time someone clicks one of your affiliate links.
 EPC affiliate marketing is, typically, run through pay-per-click (PPC) ads.